vcostin/pic-gallery/docs/schema-migration-progress-report.md

 1. **Further Component Migration**:
    - ✅ Created `CreateGalleryWithZod.tsx` using schema-validated forms (parallel implementation)
    - ✅ Created `UploadImageWithService.tsx` using service layer (parallel implementation)
+   - ✅ Created `EditImageDialogWithZod.tsx` using ImageService and react-hook-form
+   - ✅ Created `ProfileFormWithZod.tsx` using UserService and Zod validation
+   - ✅ Added reusable `TagsInput` component with schema validation
    - Gradually replace or refactor existing components to use the new patterns
    - Migrate remaining image-related components